Ask digital marketers to tell you the most cost-effective, fastest way to get an astounding ROI, and they’ll say the same thing: Google Adwords.

 3. Use long-tail keywords

-If you want high CTRs for your Adwords campaigns, use long-tail keywords.
+If you want high click-thru rates (CTR) for your Google Adwords campaigns, use long-tail keywords.

 Long-tail keywords have three or more words and are very specific to what you’re offering.
 They could be questions or more descriptive searches.

 “Cheap flights” is a normal short-tail keyword.